bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 for kneaddata, the merged MetaPhlAn2 table, and the three key HUMAnN2 output files.

-**QX: Take a look at the kneaddata output first - which sample has the fewest reads after pre-processing and how many paired-end reads does it have?**
+**Q1: Take a look at the kneaddata output first - which sample has the fewest reads after pre-processing and how many paired-end reads does it have?**

-**QX: Now inspect the MetaPhlAn2 output file - how many species were identified?**
+**Q2: Now inspect the MetaPhlAn2 output file - how many species were identified?**

 We'll read the MetaPhlAn2 table into R now to better explore the species abundances.
 Since we're only interested in the species-level abundances, we'll